By now, you must know of my fondness for Snickers bars.

 - In the meantime, prepare chocolate sauce.
 Add chocolate and coconut oil (optional) to a ceramic bowl and set over a small saucepan with 1 inch simmering water (over medium heat).
 Stir occasionally over the simmering water until melted (alternatively, melt in the microwave in 30 second increments).

-- Drizzle the chocolate over the cheesecake, slice into 9 to 12 bars and serve.
+- Drizzle the chocolate over the cheesecake, slice into 9 to 12 bars (amount as original recipe is written // adjust if altering batch size) and serve.

 - Enjoy immediately.
 Store leftovers in the freezer up to 3 weeks (best in the first week).

-*Nutrition information is a rough estimate for 1 of 12 bars calculated without additional coconut oil in the chocolate sauce.
+*Nutrition information is a rough estimate calculated without additional coconut oil in the chocolate sauce.